-Be aware of these three ways that people commonly sabotage their best interests
+Be aware of these three ways that people commonly sabotage their best interests during a divorce:

 Picking Unnecessary Fights